pepicrft/ppineraes-old/posts/2021-08-04-rust-thoughts.md

 ---
 title: Some Rust thoughts
-categories: ["open-source", "rust", "learning", "education"]
+categories: ['open-source', 'rust', 'learning', 'education']
 layout: post
 ---

 A while ago,
 I started reading about the Rust programming language out of curiosity.
 Many things fascinated me about the language.
 It has a powerful dependency manager similar to the Swift Package Manager but more thoroughly designed.
 Unlike Swift,
 the compiled programming language I'm the most comfortable with, you can code Rust with your editor of choice and easily target several platforms because projects can be cross-compiled, and the standard library is available on all those platforms.
 This is not the case for Swift where leaving Xcode ruins your developer experience, and many utilities and primitives still live in macOS's `Foundation` framework.

 Because I did not end up using it,
 I forgot most of the things that I learned.
 Therefore, I decided to get back to it, getting my hands dirty and applying the things I read about.
 This blog post is a braindump of some thoughts that I've got so far.